MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 The Cuban tanks succeeded to hit them many times, while in the end they paid this because first or later all the Cuban tanks were hit.

-The enemy obviously admitted only the Ratel destroyed and remained on the ground and an Oliphant almost destroyed, because, as the other times, they towed away the vehicles even if they were too bad damaged to be repaired and used again in the battle.
+The enemy obviously admitted only the Ratel destroyed and an Oliphant almost destroyed, because, as the other times, they towed away the vehicles even if they were too bad damaged to be repaired and used again in the battle.

-However the successful Cuban tanks action stopped the enemy advance and forced the UNITA infantry to lose the conquered trenches.
+However the successful Cuban tanks action stopped the enemy advance and forced the UNITA infantry to loose the conquered trenches.

 The 15 February the MiG-23 of John Rodriguez was shot down by the UNITA and Rodriguez was killed.